RPM(8)

 --triggers, --triggerscripts

-Display the trigger scripts, if any, which are contained in the package. --xml Format package headers as XML.
+Display the trigger scripts, if any, which are contained in the package.

-FILE SELECTION OPTIONS:
+FILE SELECTION OPTIONS

 -A, --artifactfiles